The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Impact Statement

-In this work, we examine how well large language models can assess their own confidence in a prediction.
+In this work, we systematically analyze uncertainty quantification in Large Language Models.
 While any research may be misused, our primary goal is to improve the reliability of these models to support their safe deployment in critical domains.
 We believe the benefits will outweigh the potential risks.